 A Journey Within and Beyond Social Anxiety

-Many of us don’t work through fundamental social anxiety treatment plan goals and objectives to address symptoms until they have become so obvious, that we literally cannot proceed with our lives until we take the time and care to resolve them.
-For many of us with social anxiety treatment plan goals and objectives in recovery, our social phobia reaches a crisis point when we achieve a little bit of stable sobriety.
-We discover, with mounting dread, that substance use has been heavily involved with subduing our social fears.
-Without drugs, we may have no idea how to relate with others and still remain calm.
+Many of us don’t work through fundamental social anxiety treatment plan goals and objectives to address symptoms until they have become obvious that we literally cannot proceed with our lives until we take the time and care to resolve them.
+Our social phobia reaches a crisis point when we achieve a little bit of stable sobriety for many of us with social anxiety treatment plan goals and objectives in recovery.
+With mounting dread, we discover that substance use has been heavily involved with subduing our social fears.
+Without drugs, we may have no idea how to relate with others and remain calm.

-Hardwired for social nature, we need to feel good about who we are and we need others to help us know that, and we need to feel needed.
-If this basic feedback loop of “Hi adorable being, We see you, you are lovable and we love you and you belong and we will keep you safe because you are one of us and we love and value you, we want you here” was missing, distorted or just plain not explicit enough in our families, our brains may not trigger worry.
+Hardwired for social nature, we need to feel good about who we are, and we need others to help us know that, and we need to feel needed.
+If this basic feedback loop of “Hi adorable being, We see you, you are lovable and we love you, and you belong, and we will keep you safe because you are one of us and we love and value you, we want you here” was missing, distorted or just plain not explicit enough in our families, our brains may not trigger worry.
 Whatever our background, in the here and now, the cascade of fear responses always starts with a catalyst that our lightning-quick danger software determines to be a threat.

 For the socially phobic woman, the threat is often of social interactions that result in humiliation, degradation, shame, embarrassment.
 Often subconscious, the trigger can be a sight, a smell, a sound, a small detail beneath awareness, and not infrequently, a thought.
-Since the body cannot often tell the difference between what is “really happening” and what is only taking place in the mind, a thought can be the threat.
-Next step, the physiology reacts, quickly and without asking “us” first.
+Since the body cannot often tell the difference between what is “really happening” and what is only taking place in the mind, a thought can be a threat.
+Next step, the physiology reacts quickly and without asking “us” first.
 The adrenal chemical epinephrine is released into our bloodstream, speeding up our bodily processes so we will be sharp, on our toes, and ready to correct the mistake that was threatening to expel us from the circle of society’s love.

 Holistic, Female-Specific Social Anxiety Treatment Plan Goals and Objectives

-Getting good at calming back down is really most of the battle for people with anxiety, and often the most effective, kind and loving entry point.
+Getting good at calming back down is really most of the battle for people with anxiety, and often the most effective, kind, and loving entry point.
 However, working with the original wound, the fact that we get so riled up, so intensely and so frequently around the topic of social interaction, is also important for resolving a pattern of social phobia.
 One big piece in social anxiety healing is to find true inclusion amongst people who are capable of the privilege of being close to us.
-A loving, safe and supportive recovery community helps heal all wounds, and especially social phobia.
+A loving, safe, and supportive recovery community helps heal all wounds and especially social phobia.

-Here at Villa Kali Ma, you will find a place amongst people who really, truly, deeply and unconditionally hold positive regard for us.
+Here at Villa Kali Ma, you will find a place amongst people who really, truly, deeply, and unconditionally hold positive regard for us.
 We need to find those people who can relate and have compassion for us, who are heart-opened enough to hold love for us as we are without any expectation or need for us to be radically different from who we are right now and by nature.
-The experience of creating, possibly for the first time, a safe family, or tribe, heals the frightened part within us that knew we would not make it in this world without the strength, protection, love, affection, and company of a group of beings that love us and want us to be there with them.
+The experience of creating, possibly for the first time, a safe family, or tribe, heals the frightened part within us that knew we would not make it in this world without the strength, protection, love, affection, and the company of a group of beings that love us and want us to be there with them.